 Melilotus alba (=Melilotus albus)

-A single plant was found and removed from the Kodiak road system.
-Had it gone to seed, we may have seen large-scale infestations of this species similar to several places in mainland Alaska that are infested with sweetclover.
-A very similar plant, yellow sweetclover, is also highly invasive and not native to Kodiak.
+This species is abundant in some parts of the mainland, and each plant can produce thousands of seeds per year.
+A very similar plant, yellow sweetclover, is also highly invasive and not native to Alaska.
 There are no close lookalikes of native Kodiak plants to sweetclover.
 Please report any plant you may suspect to be invasive to our office.

 Meadow Hawkweed